-The Restoration (Englightenment)
+The Restoration (Enlightenment)

 "The learned is happy, nature to explore; The fool is happy that he knows no more."
 Alexander Pope